 - provides the senior member with tools to search for the JR by using the keywords, assign the paper and communicate with the JR,

 - applies safeguards to protect the review’s confidentiality.

 Noteworthy, serving as a SR in YRP will not increase the number of papers that the SR is asked to review.
 Only papers that a SR has already accepted to review would be eligible for the YRP.
+In addition, there is no need to learn any new features of the website, since the communication between the JR and the SR is done by the e-mail.
 In this way, there will be no net increase in SR’s reviewing workload.
 Therefore, the time a SR would normally spend writing a careful review would be invested instead in developing skills of a Junior Reviewer.

 Once the required skills are obtained, JR will be graduated with an overall qualification grade.
 High-profile JRs will be given the opportunity to participate to the ICRA/IROS RAS-YRP events and will be provided with certificates and awards to recognize the effort.